 |

-Captive-born bears can get aggressive. but, they are not killers..
+Captive-born bears can get aggressive. but, they are not generally killers.

 The worse time for black bears moods is breeding season, which is